golfmanager/api_v1/advancedSettings.md

 Value: true/false
 Show data from the last cash register session only in /admin/pos/list

-**pos.printSeparateTaxes**
-Value: true/false
-Print ticket lines without taxes and the taxes at the end

 **pos.sendTicketByDefault**
 Value: true/false
 Pre-select send tickets to the client's email if available